 Practice Kiss: Helen does this to Joe in the end of "The Puppetmaster" to show what a 'stiff lipper' Joe is.
 Also, for Ship Tease.

 Joe: You wanna kiss me again?
 Helen: Don't be stupid, this is just an acting exercise.
 Now just relax, and don't pucker up like that.
 Just relax your lips... (they kiss) Lowell (through a suddenly on walkie-talkie): Moon river, wider than a mile.
 I'm crossing you in style someday...
 God, I love that song!
 Joe: (finished) Like that?
 Helen: That was better, that was much better.
 Joe: Well, thanks for the tip.
 Goodnight.
 Helen: Goodnight.
 Joe: (''tries to walk out and trips on a row of chairs'') Chairs.
-Helen (smiles, then sips from a glass of ice water before spilling the ice in her blouse, then walks away) Lowell: Hey, look at that.
+Helen (smiles, sipping calmly from a glass of ice water, which she then dumps down the front of her blouse as soon as Joe is out of sight) Lowell: Hey, look at that.
 I just saw a car exactly like yours go by, Roy.
 Who would've guessed there are two purple El Camino in Nantucket?
 We're after the same rainbow's end, waiting 'round the bend, my huckleberry friend...
 Roy, are you my only friend?